softlayer/sl-ember-translate/README.md

 }
 ```

 The numerical values within each set of curly braces does not have any signifigance.
-Just make sure that you correctly specify parameter values for each of these keys via the *sl-ember-translate* component or via calls to *translateKey()* to ensure the desired substitution.
+Just make sure that you correctly specify parameter values for each of these keys via the *sl-translate* component or via calls to *translateKey()* to ensure the desired substitution.
 If you use the same token within the translation string more than once then each occurrence of the same string will be replaced with the same content specified as the replacement text.

 Suffice it to say, the values of your translation strings should not themselves have any numbers surrounded by curly braces that you desire to be presented in this manner.
 If you do then you will need to encode the curly braces as HTML entities, as one possible solution.

-## sl-ember-translate Component
+## sl-translate Component

-The simplest use of the *sl-ember-translate* component is
+The simplest use of the *sl-translate* component is

 ```
-{{sl-ember-translate key="SUBMIT_BUTTON"}}
+{{sl-translate key="SUBMIT_BUTTON"}}
 ```

 The reason it is necessary to specify the *key* portion instead of just being able to pass in *"SUBMIT_BUTTON"* as a lone parameter in this usage is because a component is not able to accept both named and un-named parameters and support binding the way that is required.
 We contemplated creating two different components, one to handle single keys and one to handle pluralizations, but that quickly became messy due to needing to support token replacments.
-When we first set out to make this component we wanted to make it as easy as possible for a developer to use it in their templates and it quickly became evident that having a single *sl-ember-translate* component that would be used everywhere, in every scenario, was a better pattern than different components for different scenarios, and that having to specify a *key* portion for single key translations was an acceptable trade-off.
+When we first set out to make this component we wanted to make it as easy as possible for a developer to use it in their templates and it quickly became evident that having a single *sl-translate* component that would be used everywhere, in every scenario, was a better pattern than different components for different scenarios, and that having to specify a *key* portion for single key translations was an acceptable trade-off.

-Though a value can be bound to a property passed to the *sl-ember-translate* component, due to how components work in Ember, these properties are not observed from within the component.
-This is desired functionality of the *sl-ember-translate* component so there is logic within it that distills the passed parameters to ones which should be observed and then on *willInsertElement()* and *willDestroyElement()* observers are added and removed.
+Though a value can be bound to a property passed to the *sl-translate* component, due to how components work in Ember, these properties are not observed from within the component.
+This is desired functionality of the *sl-translate* component so there is logic within it that distills the passed parameters to ones which should be observed and then on *willInsertElement()* and *willDestroyElement()* observers are added and removed.

 ---